|

 prosper in business but more importantly as a human being.
 A feat in

+any company … but in such a global corporate it was quite unique.
 As I said, I didn’t have the pleasure of meeting Ken but, I always

 think of him as someone with a very sharp mind, a visionary who